Swamy-s-Tech-Skills-Academy/student-portal-api/README.md

    ```

 6. Organize API versions (if needed) by creating subdirectories within the `api` app, such as `api/v1/` or `api/v2/`.

+> 1. [Students endpoints](http://127.0.0.1:8000/api/v1/students/) - This URL will be used to access the API endpoints for the `students` app.

 ## Folder Structure After Adding the "api" App